natesymer/ani/language.md

 Objects are implemented as references.
 Objects are dynamically allocated on the heap using the `New()` builtin function.
 The type passed to `New()` should be a class (not an interface).
-To access fields of the object, use the `.` operator.
+To access fields (see Classes section) of the object, use the `.` operator.
 Methods are called via `object.method()` where `object` is a named type (a class or interface) that implements `method`.
 The field must be accessible in the scope in which it's accessed (see Classes section).

 Object assignment is shallow (assigning an object to a variable assigns the reference, not a copy).
 Objects may be assigned only to variables with interface or class types.

+### Equality

+If a type `A` is equivalent to a type `B`, an expression of either type can be substituted for the other in any situation.
+Two types are equivalent iff they are the same exact type.
+For arrays, type equality is defined as type equality between element types (which themselves may be array types) - recursive structural equivalence.
+Named types are equal iff they share the same name (named equivalence).

+### Compatibility

+Compatibility is a unidirectional relationship; If type `A` is compatible with type `B`, then an expression of type `A` can be substituted where an expression of type `B` is expected. *Nothing is implied about the reverse direction*.
+Two equivalent types are type compatible in both directions.

+A subclass is compatible with its parent type, but not the reverse.
+A class is compatible with any interfaces it implements.
+The `null` type is compatible with all named types.
+Operations such as assignment and parameter passing allow for not just equivalent types but compatible types.

+The recursive structural equality for arrays does not have a parallel in type compatibility.

 Functions
 ==